-The following Motions and Documents were considered by the Board Finance and Property Committee at its April 26, 2016 meeting:
+The following Motions and Documents were considered by the Board of Governors during the Open Session of its Friday, May 13, 2016 meeting:

-Agenda Title: Collection of GSA Membership, Health and Dental Plan, and Graduate Student Assistance Program Fees
+Agenda Title: Collection of GSA Membership, GSA Health and Dental Plan, and Graduate Student Assistance Program Fees

-APPROVED MOTION: THAT the Board Finance and Property Committee recommend that the Board of Governors approve the collection of the following Graduate Students' Association (GSA) Fees for the 2016-2017 academic year:
+APPROVED MOTION: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve the collection of the following Graduate Students' Association (GSA) Fees for the 2016-2017 academic year:

-GSA Membership Fee for full-time students (\$160.66) + GSA Dedicated Fees (\$3.00) -- \$163.66/annum

-GSA Membership Fee for part-time students (\$120.50) + GSA Dedicated Fees (\$3.00) -- \$123.50/annum

-GSA Health Plan Fee for full-time students --- \$280.70/annum

-GSA Dental Plan Fee for full-time students --- \$212.25/annum

-Graduate Student Assistance Program --- \$12.00/annum
+GSA Membership Fee for full-time students (\$160.66) + GSA Dedicated Fees (\$3.00) -- \$163.66/annum GSA Membership Fee for part-time students (\$120.50) + GSA Dedicated Fees (\$3.00) -- \$123.50/annum GSA Health Plan Fee for full-time students --- \$280.70/annum GSA Dental Plan Fee for full-time students --- \$212.25/annum Graduate Student Assistance Program --- \$12.00/annum

+Final Item: 4bi.

-Agenda Title: Collection of University of Alberta Students' Union 2016/2017 Operating / Referendum Fees
+Agenda Title: Collection of University of Alberta Students' Union 2016/2017 Operating / Referendum

-APPROVED MOTION: THAT the Board Finance and Property Committee recommend that the Board of Governors approve the collection of the University of Alberta Students' Union Fee Schedule 1 for 2016/2017, as set forth in Attachment 1 of the agenda documentation, to take effect September 1, 2016.
+APPROVED MOTION: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve the collection of the University of Alberta Students' Union Fee Schedule 1 for 2016/2017, as set forth in Attachment 1 of the agenda documentation, to take effect September 1, 2016.